CollierCZ/docs-media/java-rx-sdk-reame.md

 List<TypeResolver<?>> typeResolvers = new ArrayList<>();

 // First, create strongly typed models representing your items.
 // This is optional, but strongly recommended.
-It is best practise is to use safe types
+It is best practice is to use safe types
 // instead of relying on dynamic objects and values.
-// Here is an exemple of the sample 'Cafe' content type. public final class Cafe extends ContentItem {
+// Here is an example of a strongly typed model of the 'Cafe' content type. public final class Cafe extends ContentItem {

     // This is the codename of your content type in Kentico Cloud